venice-timones/phylodynamic-workflow-1/00-docs/nextstrain/nextstrain-docs.md

       - `query`: used to select sequences that matches the panda-like query.
       - `priorities`: gives priority to certain sequences
    4. **Files**
       This level is used to define other configurations.
+These files are also saved inside `ncov/my_profiles/ph`.
-In the [example yaml file](builds.yaml), defined in this level is the description to be used in the auspice visualization.
+      1. Description - used in the auspice visualization.
 [Sample description file here](my_description.md).
-      Defined also in this level is the default views of the auspice.
+      2. Auspice config file - overrides the default Auspice config file, `defaults/auspice_config.json`.Sets the default geographical view and the default coloring to be in `division`.
+Also modified the maintainers to be AMBDABiDSS-Health with its corresponding link.
 [Sample auspice configuration file here](auspice-config-custom-data.json).
-This overrides the default Auspice config file, `defaults/auspice_config.json`.
-This config file made the default geographical view and default coloring to be in `division`.
-This also modified the maintainers to be AMBDABiDSS-Health with its corresponding link.
    5. **Traits**
       Traits defines what metadata to perform ancestral reconstruction to.
       Note: As of writing, nextstrain can only handle a maximum of 300 unique discrete traits.
       Each level of the trait is the buildname, which needs two parameters: sampling bias correction and target columns for ancestral reconstruction.

+3. Set up the resources to be used in the run.
+[Sample config file](config.yaml).
+This file is saved inside `ncov/my_profiles/ph`.